istio/istio.io/content/docs/examples/multicluster/icp/index.md

     64 bytes from 20.1.47.150: icmp_seq=1 ttl=63 time=0.759 ms
     {{< /text >}}

-The above configuration actually configured full IP route mesh across all nodes in the two IBM Cloud Private Clusters, which enabled Pod communication cross clusters.
+The above configuration completely configured full IP route mesh across all nodes in the two IBM Cloud Private Clusters, which enables Pod communication cross clusters.

 ## Install the Istio for multi cluster

-You can follow steps [here](/docs/setup/kubernetes/multicluster-install/) to install and config local Istio control plane and Istio remote on cluster-1 and cluster-2.
+[Follow the multicluster installation steps](/docs/setup/kubernetes/multicluster-install/) to install and config local Istio control plane and Istio remote on `cluster-1` and `cluster-2`.

-In this example, I was using cluster-1 as local Istio control plane and cluster-2 as Istio remote.
+This example uses `cluster-1` as local Istio control plane and `cluster-2` as Istio remote.

 ## Deploy Bookinfo Example Across Clusters

-__NOTE__: The following example is enabling [sidecar automatic injection](/docs/setup/kubernetes/sidecar-injection/#automatic-sidecar-injection).
+__NOTE__: The following example enables [sidecar automatic injection](/docs/setup/kubernetes/sidecar-injection/#automatic-sidecar-injection).

-1. Install bookinfo on the cluster-1.
+1. Install bookinfo on the `cluster-1`.
 Remove the `reviews-v3` deployment to deploy on remote:

     {{< text bash >}}
     $ kubectl apply -f samples/bookinfo/platform/kube/bookinfo.yaml